n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-langchain.openai/assistant-operations.md

 - **Credential to connect with**: Create or select an existing [OpenAI credential](/integrations/builtin/credentials/openai/).
 - **Resource**: Select **Assistant**.
 - **Operation**: Select **Create an Assistant**.
 - **Model**: Select the model that the assistant will use.
-If you’re not sure which model to use then try `gpt-4o` if you need high intelligence or `gpt-4o-mini` if you need the fastest speed and lowest cost.
+If you’re not sure which model to use, try `gpt-4o` if you need high intelligence or `gpt-4o-mini` if you need the fastest speed and lowest cost.
 Refer to [Models overview | OpenAI Platform](https://platform.openai.com/docs/models){:target=_blank .external-link} for more information.
 - **Name**: Enter the name of the assistant.
 The maximum length is 256 characters.
 - **Description**: Enter the description of the assistant.
 The maximum length is 512 characters.
   ```